 Four Simple Ways to Celebrate Advent as a Family

-1. Use our Minno Family Fun Guide which includes a daily Advent calendar that encourages meaningful shared experiences each day throughout December.
+2. Use our Minno Family Fun Guide which includes a daily Advent calendar that encourages meaningful shared experiences and lots of fun each day throughout December.

 4. Follow a daily or weekly scripture reading.
 Our free Minno Laugh and Grow Bible Advent reading plan has both options.